salaboy/from-monolith-to-k8s/workshop.md

 [Create a Camunda Cloud Account and Cluster](https://accounts.cloud.camunda.io/signup?campaign=workshop) <- You must to use this link, even if you have another Camunda Cloud Account.

-**Fill the form** to create a new account, you will need to use your email to confirm your account creation.
+**Fill the form** to create a new account - you will need to use your email to confirm your account creation.
 You will be using Camunda Cloud for **Microservices Orchestration** ;)
 <img src="workshop-imgs/13-create-camunda-cloud-account.png" alt="Create Camunda Cloud Account" width="700px">

-Check your inbox to **Activate your account** and follow the links to login, after confirmation:
+Check your inbox to **activate your account** and follow the links to login, after confirmation:

 <img src="workshop-imgs/14-activate-your-account.png" alt="Activate" width="700px">

-**Once activated, Login with your credentials** and let's create a new **Zeebe Cluster**, you will be using this cluster later on in the workshop, but it is better to set it up early on.
+**Once activated, login with your credentials** and let's create a new **Zeebe cluster**, you will be using this cluster later on in the workshop, but it is better to set it up early on.

 <img src="workshop-imgs/15-create-a-new-zeebe-cluster.png" alt="Create Cluster" width="700px">